For the Purrbabies

 Activated charcoal is made by heating natural carbon resources, like wood and coconut shells, at temperatures of 600 to 900 degrees Celsius to make black charcoal.
 The activation process increases the surface area by removing molecules and creating cracks and crevices known as pores to encourage toxin binding.
 This allows the activated charcoal to absorb the toxins via these pores in the stomach and gastrointestinal tract.
 And it works well, too.
 Activated charcoal can reduce toxins by 80% in just three hours.

 Not all poisons bind to the pores as some are too small, making activated charcoal effective on only specific toxins.
-Activated charcoal is used in conjunction with cathartic sorbitol, which uses osmosis to help move the toxins out of the system.
+Activated charcoal is used in conjunction with cathartic sorbitol, (Trusted Source) which uses osmosis to help move the toxins out of the system.
 The treatment detoxifies your dog’s system, flushing out the activated charcoal with the toxins as feces.

-Activated charcoal is a black powder that has a very fine texture and has no odor.
+Activated charcoal is a black powder that has a very fine texture and no odor.
 In a veterinary office, oral supplements are the most common form of the medicine.
 They may be a brand where the activated charcoal has already been made into a thick, black liquid.
 Some veterinary offices may also mix the powder up into a liquid.

 The cost of activated charcoal varies depending on the amount needed.
 Dosages are calculated by your dog’s weight.
 You may also be able to purchase extra to keep on hand in case your dog swallows a toxin at home.
 Prices can range anywhere from around $7-$30.